simp/simp-doc/docs/user_guide/HOWTO/Managing_Workstation_Infrastructures.rst

     - simp_nfs

-The above example includes the settings for NFS mounted home directories.
-See  :ref:`Exporting Home Directories` for more information.

 Virtualization on User Workstations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Below is an example manifest called ``/etc/puppetlabs/code/environments/simp/modules/site/manifests/virt.pp`` for allowing virtualization on a system.
+Below is an example manifest at ``/etc/puppetlabs/code/environments/simp/modules/site/manifests/virt.pp`` that would allow users to run ``libvirt`` virtual machines.

+Importantly, note the ``libvirt::polkit`` class being called that sets the users that are allowed to use ``libvirt`` from the command line.

 .. code-block:: ruby